Term Life Insurance in Australia

 This will really depend on your own situation and what you would need to cover in the event of your death.
 Some key triggers that lead many Australians to take out cover or review their existing cover include buying a house, getting married and having their first child.
 These events may not apply to you but it is still worth considering the "living insurance" that provide a payment if you suffer a major illness or injury and do not pass away.

 Age limits for term life insurance varies between insurers.
-The table below shows the minimum and maximum ages for term life insurance.
+The table below shows the maximum age of entry and expiry for term life insurance.

 |Insurer||Maximum Age to Take Out Cover||Maximum Expiry Age|